Add an article

 Train a knowledge base

 To train a knowledge base, select the knowledge base, enter an utterance, and review the results.
-If you don't get any results for a particular utterance, you can adjust the filters by tapping the advanced search icon.
+If you don't get any results for a particular utterance, you can adjust the filters by tapping (Sort & Filters icon).

 By default, the Search Settings are set to Intents and Fair Plus.
 This means that the algorithm will first see if there are any matches using our NLU, with a threshold of Fair Plus.
 However, if it doesn’t find any, it will attempt a text search as well.
 Because of this, you might see a message like "No intent matched.
 Performed text search.
 3 results found."
 This means you should add some more training phrases to an article to improve your results.